keras-team/keras-io/guides/md/litert_export.md

 </div>

 ---
-## Runtime input resizing
+## Dynamic shapes and runtime input resizing

-LiteRT interpreters support resizing input tensors at runtime, which is useful when you need to process different batch sizes with the same exported model.
+LiteRT models exported from Keras have static shapes in the graph, but the interpreter supports **runtime input resizing**.
+This means you can process different batch sizes with the same exported model without re-exporting.

+> **Note:** The PyTorch backend also accepts a `dynamic_shapes` kwarg powered
+> by `torch.export.Dim`.
+However, this path currently has limitations in the
+> Keras → LiteRT conversion pipeline for some layer types.
+The recommended
+> approach for variable batch sizes is runtime resizing, which is fully
+> supported and tested.

 ```python